-Yuba Water Agency owns and operates three separate powerhouses on the Yuba River, including New Colgate Powerhouse, Narrows 2 Powerhouse, and the New Bullards Bar fish release powerhouse.
+Yuba Water Agency owns and operates four separate powerhouses on the Yuba River, including New Colgate Powerhouse, Narrows 2 Powerhouse, Narrows 1 Powerhouse and the New Bullards Bar fish release powerhouse.

 New Colgate Powerhouse - 340 Megawatts